techghoust/edi-developer-journal/docs/USER_GUIDE.md

-# EDI DEVELOPER JOURNAL — USER GUIDE
+# EDI DEVELOPER JOURNAL: USER GUIDE

 this guide explains the current behavior of version `0.1.0`